NexusAIHybridTeam/Nexus-AI/README.md

 Agent creation and messaging

-Debug and tracing endpoints

-Architecture Overview
-Kode
-Input → Parse → Reason → Plan → Act → Reflect → Output
-Each stage is modular and deterministic, enabling:

-Transparent reasoning

-Controlled tool use

-Stable long‑running behavior

-Full traceability
+Debugging and trace extraction

-Use Cases
+5. Use Cases
+Nexus AI is designed for applications requiring structured reasoning, autonomy, and transparency:

 Cognitive assistants

 Autonomous agents

 Hybrid reasoning systems

-Research in symbolic‑neural integration
+Symbolic‑neural research

 Real‑world automation and control

 Voice‑driven cognitive interfaces

-Status
+6. Development Status
-Nexus AI is under active development as part of the Nexus Cognitive Labs research initiative.
+Nexus AI is under active development within Nexus Cognitive Labs.
-The goal is to deliver a fully modular, production‑grade hybrid AI engine with a clean API and deterministic behavior.
+The objective is to deliver a fully modular, production‑grade hybrid intelligence engine with deterministic behavior, transparent reasoning, and a clean API surface.

-License
+7. License
-Specify your preferred license here (MIT, Apache‑2.0, proprietary, etc.).

-Author
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+8. Authors
 Tobias Østen
 Founder & System Architect, Nexus Cognitive Labs Creator of Nexus AI